The-Known-Galaxy/archives/sith/aspects_of_the_force/force_phantom/force_phantom.md

 Force Phantoms were mostly to harass and spy on an enemy of its user, spying was an effective way of using a Force Phantom, the creator of it could use it from far away.
 The Force Phantom force ability was developed by Dark Lord of the Sith Darth Vectivus.
 Later on it was re-discovered by Sith Lady Lumiya.
-Force Phantom was similar to a Doppleg‰nger, a Force Ability developed by the Jedi.
+Force Phantom was similar to a Doppleg√§nger, a Force Ability developed by the Jedi.